AARON-CLARK/shinyNewColumns/README.md

 shinyApp(ui = ui, server = server)
 ```

-## Test drive now
+#### Test drive now

-The code above has been deployed on shinyapps.io for you to demo.
-Please
+The example app code (above) has been deployed on shinyapps.io for your
-click on the button below or you can even play with the application in
+convenience.
+Please click on the button below to get started exploring
-the window below that.
+`shinyNewColumns`:

 <center>
 <a href="https://bit.ly/shinynewcolumns">